What are CMOs?

 RROs (Reproduction Rights Organizations): they manage reproduction rights and represent mostly book and journal authors and publishers, but also authors and publishers of sheet music.

-Copyright bureaus: in some countries (mainly Francophone Africa), the local also acts as the country's unique CMO representing all rights holders, including songwriters, music publishers, performers, and .
+Copyright bureaus: in some countries (mainly Francophone Africa), the local A government agency responsible for regulating and administering copyright, including the enforcement of copyright laws. also acts as the country's unique CMO representing all rights holders, including songwriters, music publishers, performers, and The person or company taking the responsibility for making a sound recording..

 Most music CMOs are also members or affiliates of an international umbrella organization, which sets professional rules and standards, facilitates cross-border collaboration among the CMOs, and advocates on their behalf: